microsoft/azure-software-radio-hello-world/stage2/hello_world_stage2.md

 # Stage 2

-Stage 2 is split into two parts, first we will show how ADS-B signals can be decoded and sent to Azure event hub.
-Next, we incorporate Power BI to plot the location of aircraft on a map-based interface within Azure.
+Stage 2 is split into two parts.
+First, we will show how ADS-B signals can be decoded and sent to Azure event hub.
+Next, we incorporate Power BI to plot the locations of aircraft over time on a map-based interface.

+## Prerequisites

+- As part of the second half of this stage you will need a Power BI account and access to at least one [Power BI Workspace](https://docs.microsoft.com/en-us/power-bi/collaborate-share/service-create-the-new-workspaces).

+## Introduction

 Automatic Dependent Surveillance-Broadcast (ADS-B) is a wireless technology used by aircraft to broadcast their position and other onboard sensor data.
 The information can be received by air traffic control ground stations, as well as other aircraft, to provide situational awareness.
 ADS-B is automatic, i.e., it requires no pilot input.
 The data sent over ADS-B originates from the aircraft's navigation system and other sensors.
 The signal is transmitted at 1090 MHz, uses pulse position modulation (PPM), and has a bandwidth around 50 kHz (it's a very low data rate signal).